 U.S.Army Garrison, Youngsan, Korea

 Introducing our CEO, Dr. Vanessa Guyton.
 Her training is always engaging and designed for her target audience.
-Special thanks to the Soldiers of the United States Army Reserves for participating in our Bystander Intervention Training.
+Dr. Guyton has decided to HUSH No More to unleash the shame associated with sexual assault.

 An interactive presentation conducted by Dr. Vanessa Guyton as she discusses the effects of growing up in a military home filled with domestic violence and alcohol abuse.
 This class will provide insight from the perspective of a child and how domestic violence has a lifelong effect on the entire family unit.
 Participants will receive a better understanding of domestic violence from a child survivor.